phylo42/PEWO/demos/HIV_accuracy_test/README.md

-This demo measures placement accuracy in terms of Node Distance (ND) and expected Node Distance (eND)for a reference dataset of 150 16S-rRNA barcodes.
+This demo measures placement accuracy in terms of Node Distance (ND) and expected Node Distance (eND)for a reference dataset of 104 HIV complete genomes.

-EPA-ng, PPlacer, RAPPAS and Apples are tested.
+EPA-ng, PPlacer, RAPPAS are tested.

-Only 10 pruning are launched and a limited set of parameters is tested.
+Only 10 pruning are launched and only default parameters are tested.
-This analysis will require around 2 hours of computation.
+This analysis will require around 1 hours of computation.

 A better analysis would ask for >50 prunings; to generate a wide range of topologies (1 leaf pruned, large clades pruned, ...).